 - Mushrooms: You can use your regular button mushroom here, or the little brown cremini ones.
 Whatever variety you choose, make sure you trim off the woody ends of the stem and mince them fine.

 - Butter: This brings such a rich, delicious flavor.
-I use salted butter in pretty much every recipe you will find on Little Home in the Making.
+I use salted butter in pretty much every recipe you will find on Little Home in the Making, but you can use unsalted butter if you prefer.

 - Flour: I use all purpose unbleached flour in this recipe, but regular all purpose will work fine too!